 By supplementing your existing insurance offerings with telematics, you are empowered to deliver more customized coverages.
 Thus, attracting new customer segments that may be seeking to have more control over their premium pricing.

-So, as you tailor the services you provide, more and more customers might flock to you and allow for the steady growth of a loyal client base.
+So, as you tailor the services you provide, more and more clients might flock to you and allow for the steady growth of a loyal client base.

 Better Customer Service